The Icarus Deception Book Review (Seth Godin)

 Creativity is suffocated

-The whole philosophy of the book is based on the Greek myth of the great craftsman Daedalus disobedient son Icarus flying too close to the sun with wings he built in prison to escape for defying the king.
-Seth talks about how society has altered this myth to encourage people to have caution about standing up and standing out, that it has been changed so we don’t challenge, no new ideas are born, creativity is suffocated, and we are damaging ourselves with this mentality.
-Godin tries to play on the idea of whatever the rule is, do the opposite; break the norm.
-One quote from the book sums this up perfectly “Revolutions bring total chaos, that’s what makes them revolutionary”.
+The book’s philosophy is based on the Greek myth of the great craftsman Daedalus’s disobedient son, Icarus, who flew too close to the sun with wings he built in prison to escape after defying the king.
+Seth talks about how society has altered this myth to encourage caution about standing up and standing out, so we don’t challenge, no new ideas are born, creativity is suffocated, and we are damaging ourselves with this mentality.
+Godin tries to play on the idea that whatever the rule is, do the opposite; break the norm.
+One quote from the book sums this up perfectly: “Revolutions bring total chaos, that’s what makes them revolutionary”.

 We are all artists

-Godin talks about the processes we have in place in our lives and both intellectually and in our day to day procedures and what has developed from these.
+Godin talks about the processes we have in place in our lives, both intellectually and in our day-to-day procedures, and what has developed from these.

-Godin uses the word “Art” for new, helpful and advancing products or ideas.
-He says that we are all artists and mentions how James Elkins points out the school of art is divided into two categories, fine art and industrial art then it expanded to painting, architecture, music and poetry and then furthermore to film, video, photography, design and fashion.
+Godin uses the word “Art” to describe new, helpful, and advancing products or ideas.
+He says that we are all artists and mentions that James Elkins points out that the school of art is divided into two categories: fine art and industrial art, which then expanded to painting, architecture, music, and poetry, and, furthermore, to film, video, photography, design, and fashion.

 Connection Economy

-The Connection Economy talks about how we’ve moved past the industrial economy and now we need to focus on the connections that we make as the highest priority for any business.
-This theorem is summed up perfectly with this section from the book “If your factory burns down, but you have loyal customers, you’ll be fine.
+The Connection Economy argues that we’ve moved past the industrial economy and now need to prioritise the connections we make as the highest priority for any business.
+This theorem is summed up perfectly with this section from the book: “If your factory burns down, but you have loyal customers, you’ll be fine.
 On the other hand, if you lose your customers, even your factory isn’t going to help you”.
-Business now depends on the connection you make and the relationship you build, not about the tools at your disposal.
+Business now depends on the connection you make and the relationship you build, not on the tools at your disposal.
 So make sure you go the extra mile because first impressions make a bigger difference than ever!

 Overall thoughts